-Davis, who played for the 49ers, Broncos, and Redskins over 14 years, and collected a Super Bowl ring along the way, wasn’t just pound-for-pound strong.
+Vernon Davis, who played for the 49ers, Broncos, and Redskins over 14 years, and collected a Super Bowl ring along the way, wasn’t just pound-for-pound strong.
 He was also all-around strong.
-In college at Maryland, he put up a 460 bench press and 685 squat.
+In college at Maryland, he put up a 460 lb. bench press and 685 lb. squat.
 He power cleaned 355 for three reps.
-At the NFL Combine, not only did he run a 4.38 40, but he also bench pressed 225 33 times.
-That’s the speed of a top wide receiver and the high-rep strength of a top defensive lineman (by comparison, JJ Watt got 34 reps, Aaron Donald got 35), but Davis was a 254-lb. tight end.
+At the NFL Combine, not only did Davis run a 4.38 40, but he also bench pressed 225 33 times.
+That’s the speed of a top wide receiver and the high-rep strength of a top defensive lineman (by comparison, JJ Watt got 34 reps, Aaron Donald got 35), but Vernon Davis was a 254-lb. tight end.
 And, on top of his speed, strength, and athleticism, he had the ripped physique of a bodybuilder.

 6’, 240, outside linebacker, 2002-17

-Deemed too small, Harrison, who played all but one of his 13 full seasons with the Steelers, was released three times his rookie year and cut by the Ravens his second year.
+Deemed too small, James Harrison, who played all but one of his 13 full seasons with the Steelers, was released three times his rookie year and cut by the Ravens his second year.
 But back on the Steelers, his weight room ethic turned him into an All-Pro and Defensive Player of the Year in his 30s.
-A workout video in 2017, when he was the football-ancient age of 39, chronicled some of his amazing weight room feats: including 675-lb. hip thrusts, 315-lb. hang cleans, 315-lb. reverse lunges, 405-lb. decline presses, and 225-lb. overhead triceps extensions, all for three or more reps.
-He did 1800-lb. sled pushes on field turf, which is like pushing six o-linemen.
+A workout video in 2017, when Harrison was the football-ancient age of 39, chronicled some of his amazing weight room feats: including 675-lb. hip thrusts, 315-lb. hang cleans, 315-lb. reverse lunges, 405-lb. decline presses, and 225-lb. overhead triceps extensions, all for three or more reps.
+He did 1800-lb. sled pushes on field turf, which is like pushing five or six o-linemen.